Mark DeFriest: Mental state and legal competence

 DeFriest had always behaved erratically.
-Highly intelligent and lacking in social skills, he stood out in prison.
-This outsider mentality may have fueled his decision to attempt escape from every facility that would ever house him.
+Highly intelligent but lacking in social skills, he stood out in prison.
+This outsider mentality may have fueled his decision to attempt escape from every facility that ever housed him.

 Five out of six psychiatrists deemed DeFriest incompetent and mentally ill.
 At the time, the dissenting psychiatrist, Dr. Robert Berland, believed DeFriest's behavior (which included assumption of false identities as well as his compulsive escape attempts) was intentional.
 Based on Berland's assessment, the court allowed DeFriest to stand trial and he accepted a life sentence.
 Berland reversed his assessment decades later.

 Today, professionals think DeFriest's behavioral problems are likely associated with autism spectrum disorder, which may impair the development of social skills and cause an inability to judge the emotions of others.

 Prison escapes

 DeFriest made his first escape after a month at Florida State Hospital in Chattahoochee.
 He put LSD-25 from the hospital's pharmacy into the staff's coffee, in a plan to slip out while the staff was under the drug's influence.
 The plan fell apart when security arrived and the ward was locked down.
-During his first escape, he and a few other prisoners attempted to scale the facility's boundary wall.
+He and a few other prisoners attempted to scale the facility's boundary wall.
 DeFriest got over the fence, hot-wired a car, and made a successful escape before being recaptured and sent to Bay County Jail.
 He has made use of various creative inventions and methods throughout his various escape attempts, such as replicating keys from any available material after memorising their patterns and fashioning a zip gun out of a toothpaste tube.
 During one of these escapes, DeFriest stole a car using a gun, for which he would later be charged with armed robbery.

 Treatment in prison

-DeFriest was subject to abuse by prison guards throughout his time in prison, having cumulatively spent 27 years in solitary confinement.
+DeFriest was subject to abuse by prison guards throughout his time in prison,.
+He cumulatively spent 27 years in solitary confinement.

 He experienced the bulk of the abuse at the Florida State Prison (FSP), having been transferred there in 1982.
 Ron McAndrew, who served as warden from 1996 to 1998, described the northern Florida prison as "ungovernable", describing situations where squads "composed of correctional officers roamed the cell blocks, beating and degrading prisoners with impunity", with these officers additionally turning a blind eye to violence between inmates.
 He was a target of abuse due to his character: according to Bill Cornwell, DeFriest was a "walk alone", refusing to align with any gangs in the prison and mostly keeping to himself: "Anyone familiar with the inner workings of a penal institution will tell you that an inmate who stands out, who is a loner, who is troubled and vulnerable, is imperiled."

 Florida State Prison's solitary confinement served as an "escape-proof" cell, one that The Miami Herald reported held the only nonviolent inmate in the solitary confinement ward—one floor above the electric chair.
 There, prison officials deprived DeFriest of books, magazines, radio, TV, windows, sunlight, water and toiletries for 11 days.